smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### Common Table Expression (CTE)

-A Common Table Expression (CTE) is a named, temporary result set that is defined within a `SELECT` statement
+A Common Table Expression (CTE) is a named, temporary result set that is defined within a `SELECT` statement.

 ```sql
 WITH EmployeesByDepartment AS